selva221724/Likezero.tamil/README.md

 This script is responsible for training a DistilBERT model for news text classification.
 The code demonstrates how to train a DistilBERT model for news text classification, handle class imbalances using class weights, and evaluate model performance using standard evaluation metrics.
 It consists of the following components:

 1. **Data Loading and Preprocessing**: The script loads the dataset, preprocesses it, and splits it into training and testing sets.
+Also, handled data imbalance at the label weights level.

 2. **Custom Dataset Class**: It defines a custom dataset class (`NewsDataset`) to prepare the data for training.
 This class tokenizes and encodes news text using a `DistilBERT` tokenizer.